gobstones/gobstones-guidelines/sections/installation-tutorial.md

     **NOTE:** I tried to debug the component from inside **VSCode** running it directly on **Windows**, but I failed, so I went for the conservative approach.

-    Remember to follow the guidelines described in [**Gobstones Guidelines**]() regarding the use of branches and pull-requests if you are going to experiment.
+    Remember to follow the guidelines described in [**Code standards and workflow**](./code-standards-and-workflow.md) regarding the use of branches and pull-requests if you are going to experiment.

 5. The next step is to open **VSCode**, and connect to a remote host to be able to run it inside **WSL**.
    For that you use the `><` icon on the lower left corner of the window, and select `New WSL Window`.